 - Fill vacancies in offices elected by the General Assembly.

 - Review and evaluate budgetary and promotional procedures in financing the various regions, general ministries, and institutions of higher education of the Church.

 - Prepare business agendas for the General Board and General Assembly meetings.

-Communication Ministries, a ministry of the Office of the General Minister and President, offers Church-wide communications by maintaining the Disciples News Service and the primary web site of the Christian Church (Disciples of Christ), www.disciples.org.
-The Disciples News Service is a bimonthly e-mail newsletter that is distributed for free to subscribers of the service.
-News included in the newsletter is also posted on www.disciples.org.
+Communication Ministries, a ministry of the Office of the General Minister and President, offers Church-wide communications by maintaining the Disciples News Service and the primary website of the Christian Church (Disciples of Christ), disciples.org.
+The Disciples News Service is a weekly e-mail newsletter that is distributed for free to subscribers of the service.
+News included in the newsletter is also posted on disciples.org.

-The Financial Services ministry of the OGMP helps maintain, promote, receive and distribute funds of the Disciples Mission Fund.
-For more information about the Disciples Mission Fund, visit the web site at www.disciplesmissionfund.org.
+The Treasury Services ministry of the OGMP helps maintain, receive and distribute funds of the Disciples Mission Fund.
+The office as a whole is responsible for promotion of DMF and coordinating several of the other special offerings.
+For more information about the Disciples Mission Fund, visit the web site at disciplesmissionfund.org.